 Sustainability

-The gardeners of Gilbert White’s House continue to uphold the legacy of the pioneering naturalist, by caring and managing the landscape and gardens he loved using the traditional 18th Century methods wherever possible.
+The gardeners of Gilbert White’s House continue to uphold the legacy of the pioneering naturalist, by caring and managing the landscape and gardens he loved, using the traditional 18th Century methods wherever possible.

 To promote the growth of wildflowers, the meadow is grazed for two months over the Winter by 98 ewes and 2 rams.
 Cutting down the vegetation helps to maintain a low nutrient environment in the soil that is preferred by the wildflowers.
 Spring gleams with the yellow of cowslips, buttercups and dandelions, that are useful early flowering plants for pollinators.
-Then in late Spring rare white helleborines emerge (the species is confined to the southern part of England and classes as vulnerable in the UK), followed by common spotted and pyramidal orchids.
+Then in late Spring rare white helleborines emerge (the species is confined to the southern part of England and classed as vulnerable in the UK), followed by common spotted and pyramidal orchids.

 To further aid the pollination of the meadow there is an apiary onsite, and the honey produced by the bees is sold in the museum shop.
 The blackthorn hedge growing in the Ewell field is also regularly cut to encourage the brown hairstreak butterfly to lay its eggs.
 This butterfly is unique in almost exclusively laying its eggs on two to three year old blackthorn.

-The meadow margins are left to grow for the majority of the year to provide habitat for small voles and shrews.
+The meadow margins are left to grow for most of the year to provide habitats for small voles and shrews.
 Their presence in turn attracts predators such as kestrels and barn owls.
 To preserve older trees onsite and still allow the public to admire them from a safe distance, there is a dead hedge (from garden cuttings) that the gardeners have installed around the old beech tree.
 The dead hedge also promotes wildlife as a habitat for insects.
 With such a wealth of insects in and around the meadow this then encourages Selborne’s most charismatic species, the swallow.

 Wherever possible plant material from the garden is composted in our compost bins situated in the gardener’s area.
 There are three large bins and each one is left to rot for two years, by which time the compost should be well rotted.
 We aim to get a good mix of materials into the bins as they are filled with grass cuttings being mixed with other plant material to ensure good decomposition.
 The compost in the bins is not generally turned because of the physical effort required to move such a mass of material.

 July 7th 1759 ’ Finished my Hay-rick in most excellent order.
-The weather has been so perfectly hot, & bright for these five days past that my Hay was all cut, & made in that time.’
+The weather has been so perfectly hot, & bright for these five days past that my Hay was all cut & made in that time.’

 All Rights Reserved